daattali/beautiful-jekyll/_posts/2020-11-13-one-important-thing-to-do-when-you-feel-confused-about-your-direction.md

 * Am I doing this because I think others think I should?
 * Am I doing this because I think I'm supposed to, but don't really want to?

-And if you're still not sure, the best thing, the one important thing I've found to do when I feel confused about my direct is to just: **_PAUSE._**
+And if you're still not sure, the best thing, the one important thing I've found to do when I feel confused about my direct is to just: **_PAUSE._** This would be a time to turn into prayer too - if you pray - and/or search within and reach out to close friends and family to share about your direction.
+Sometimes friends and family can have the best insights or insights that you might never have seen!

 From a blog recap on the book _The 5 Second Rule_ on pausing (or "productive procrastination"):